Shapirogilad/GC_DRAM_FINAL_PROJECT/README.md

 * Synthesize the design

 ### Six Milestone
-* Writing an IEEE standerd article the concludes all the work that we have done and sumerizes the results
+* Writing an IEEE standerd article that concludes all the work that we have done and sumerizes the results

 ## Toolchain:
 * System Verilog for simulation